Heavenly Place

-Heavenly Place is Jaci Velasquez' debut major label album, released on May 13, 1996 on Myrrh Records.
+Heavenly Place is the fourth studio album and major label debut by Jaci Velasquez.
+It released on May 13, 1996 on Myrrh Records.
+Prior to this album, Velasquez had released three independent albums between the ages of 9 and 14: My Favorite Songs (1988), Help Me (1992), and Keep the Fire Burning (1994).

 Critical reception

 Rodney Batdorf wrote in his AllMusic review that "Heavenly Place is an impressive debut album from the 16-year old singer."
 This album includes five radio singles, including "On My Knees," which won a GMA Dove Award for Song of the Year in 1998.